openid/sharedsignals/openid-caep-1_0.md

 current_level

 > REQUIRED, JSON string: indicates the current level of the risk for the subject.
-Value MUST be one of LOW, MEDIUM, HIGH
+Value MUST be one of LOW, MEDIUM, HIGH.

 previous_level